Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 ![_config.yml]({{ site.baseurl }}/images/world.png)

-Our world – a place to preserve, isn´t it?
-But what if there were a way to destroy it?
+Our world – a place to preserve, wouldn´t you agree?
+But what if there was (were?) a way to destroy it?

 ![_config.yml]({{ site.baseurl }}/images/wege.png)

 Something of that sort was out there.
-That much <b style="font-size:1.1em">CLONK</b> Quiet!
-Forget that, anyhow, that much I knew.
+That much I knew.
 And I knew that it was my duty to get involved.
 That was me:

 ![_config.yml]({{ site.baseurl }}/images/boy.png)

 Those innocent eyes.
 They had seen nothing yet.
+I was devoted and I had a vision.
+An abstract idea of what was needed to save us all.
+The problem was that I didn´t quite know yet what we were up against.
+I tried nonetheless.
 <br>
 <br>
-I was devoted and I had a vision.
-An abstract idea of what was needed to save us all.
-Problem was that I didn´t quite know yet what we were up against, but I tried nevertheless.
 I held speeches, urged people to get the same insight into time and reality as I had.
 I wanted them so see the inevitability of the upcoming.
 But without a common enemy I never stood a chance.
-I tried to rally them all but they wouldn´t listen, too fed up with their own lives, worlds even.
-None followed me.
+I tried to rally them all but they wouldn´t listen, too fed up with their own lives.
+None of them followed me.
 Except one.

 ![_config.yml]({{ site.baseurl }}/images/the-engineer.png)